Aquatic Therapy: Patient Rehab Success Through Water Therapy

 Aqua therapy removes 80% of the weight bearing on the joints, which aids in rehabilitation and allows for injured joints or soft tissue to heal.

 Injuries or disabilities can lead to confidence loss, and the pool has a way of removing the physical barriers that lead to this confidence loss in patients.

 Aquatic Therapy Benefits for Our Patients

 When we ask our patients about their favorite activity, many have the same response: aqua therapy.
 You may not be able to withstand the rough waves in the ocean or have the mobility to walk in and out of a lake safely, but you can get into the pool with one of our therapists.

 Water therapy is fine and exciting, but it’s also very beneficial.

 Buoyancy makes a person “lighter,” and the downward pull of gravity is eliminated.
-It’s easier to take steps, rotate arms or even lift your leg when you’re in water.
+It’s easier to take steps, rotate arms, or even lift your leg when you’re in the water.
 There are times when land-based therapy may be impossible or too painful, especially with soft tissue or joint issue, but water allows the person to: